-Because these changes cannot go into effect until CMS approval of waiver document, SCDHHS anticipates the changes to be made by September 1, 2016.
+SCDHHS has established an internal workgroup to begin fall of 2015 to review SCDHHS policy and procedures.
+The workgroup will make recommendations for changes to bring waiver policies and procedures in line with the HCBS requirements.
+SCDHHS anticipates the review period to be complete by the end of the year with recommended changes to be made by March 1, 2016.
 SCDHHS will use its internal policy management review process for implementing any additions or changes to policy in accordance with standard agency practice.